ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

     }
 }
 ```
 The `!` symbol represents the opposite.
-While the BrainPad doesn’t have a method called `BrainPad.Button.IsLeftNotPressed()` we can continue to use `BrainPad.Button.IsLeftPressed()` but with a `!` before it to represent if the button is not pressed.
+While the BrainPad doesn't have a method called `BrainPad.Button.IsLeftNotPressed()` we can continue to use `BrainPad.Button.IsLeftPressed()` but with a `!` before it, to represent if the button is not pressed.
 Now when you run it, not pressing the button will turn/keep the *LightBulb* off.

 ## Logical Operators -- Or & And -- || and &&
 ![Keyboard Location ](images/introduction/or_and_keys.jpg)

 The **Or** operator is found by holding the shift key and pressing the `||` key  twice, the **And** operator can be found by holding the shift key and pressing `&&` twice

 These are typically used within the **if statement**.
-Let’s assume in our previous example you wanted to press the *Left* button to make the *LightBulb* Green and when you press the *Right* button you want to make the *LightBulb* Red.
+Let's assume in our previous example you wanted to press the *Left* button to make the *LightBulb* Green and when you press the *Right* button you want to make the *LightBulb* Red.
 If neither button is pressed the *LightBulb* is off.
-To accomplish this you’ll need to use the **And** operator `&&` to check and make sure both buttons are **Not** (!) pressed, and turn off the *LightBulb*.
+To accomplish this you'll need to use the **And** operator `&&` to check and make sure both buttons are **Not** (!) pressed, and turn off the *LightBulb*.
-In the code example below, in our third **if statement**, you can see where we ask the question, “Is the *Right* button pressed **And** is the *Left* button pressed?”
+In the code example below, in our third **if statement**, you can see where we ask the question, "Is the *Right* button pressed **And** is the *Left* button pressed?"
 Both of these condition must be met in order to execute the code in its curly braces`{ }`.
 When using the **Or** operator `||`, only one of the conditions need to be met to run the code within the curly braces `{}`.
 ```
 public void BrainPadSetup() {